glentner/python-102/docs/source/tutorial/commandline.rst

 In addition to including routines in a package that yourself and others can import within other projects, typically it is a good idea to expose those elements that can stand alone as a command line utility (e.g., a high level function whose parameters might map in a straightforward way to command-line arguments).
+Often such command-line functionality may even be the primary driving force behind initial development of a program (*"I need a script that does X"*), and only later it may evolve into *"I need to incorporate capability X into a higher-level process"*.
 Structuring your project so that it can manifest as both a library and a command-line tool lets others not only execute that routine easily and repeatedly, but also allows for that routine to be integrated into other workflows.